 Blacket(t)s in the First World War

-2014 marks the centenary of the outbreak of the First World War, referred to for many years afterwards as “The Great War”.
+2019 marked the centenary of the Treaty of Versailles, which formally brought to an end the First World War, referred to for many years afterwards as “The Great War”.

 In Britain the armistice is commemorated in November each year by a remembrance service at The Cenotaph in Whitehall, London.
-The images below show (L-R) the Archduke Ferdinand and the apprehension of his assassin (though modern historians maintain that this was an innocent bystander named Ferdinand Behr) in 1914, celebrations in Westminster, London at the moment of the armistice, 11.00 a.m.
-11 November 1918, and the temporary wood and plaster Cenotaph, (which was replaced by the present Portland stone structure erected in 1920), at the first Armistice Day in 1919.
+For the armistice service in 1919 a temporary cenotaph of wood and plaster was erected, which was replaced by the present Portland stone structure in 1920.

 Lieutenant Basil John Blackett (see Sporting Blacketts), a former race horse trainer and jockey, became a flying ace, being credited with five aerial victories as an observer and rear gunner.